 South Mountain’s delightful Fairy Trail has reopened for the year with some new and revamped houses, according to its Facebook page.
-If you’re in the Essex County area, this beautiful trail is one of our favorite places to visit, and perfect if you’re trying to safely get outdoors during this COVID-19 quarantine.
-The page does advise visitors to obey social distancing rules (the paths are nice and wide so it shouldn’t be hard) and to wear masks.
+If you’re in the Essex County area, this beautiful trail is one of our favorite places to visit, and perfect if you want an easy hike.

 To get to the fairy walk at South Mountain in Millburn, look for white marks on the trees from the parking lot (they’re also the signs for the Rahway Trail).
 To find this magical spot, look for the sign for South Mountain Reservation’s Locust Grove parking lot (it’s right across the street from the town’s library).